Horticultural consultants give specialist advice to commercial businesses and public sector organisations on horticultural issues

-- Workloads may vary according to the season.
+- Your workload may vary according to the season.

-- Horticultural consultancy is a demanding job requiring dedication and mobility.
-Many consultants work from home and report to an office, which is usually based in an urban centre.
-Home is the office for most independent consultants.
+- You may work from home and report to an office, which is usually based in an urban centre.
+Most independent consultants work from home.

-- Travel within a working day is common; up to 75% of working time may be spent out of the office, travelling and on site.
+- Travel within a working day is common.
+Up to 75% of your working time may be spent out of the office, travelling and on site.

 Occasionally, however, agricultural or horticultural consultancies may advertise posts open to graduates without direct relevant experience; these are usually at technical assistant or assistant consultant level.